• Skip to primary navigation

 A row of editing options including File, Edit, Insert, View, Format, Table and Tools will be added to the native Post/Page editor, making it easier to add HTML elements from the Visual editor.

-What this plugin offers is a series of useful formating shortcuts.
+What this plugin offers is a series of useful formatting shortcuts.
 For example, instead of leaving the Visual editor and accessing the Text editor to add HTML attributes/tags, you can instead click Tools > Source Code and get a pop up box displaying your code.

 I can then add things like rel=”nofollow” HTML attributes quickly and easily.